-This part, 5.1 - Construction - has the new dedicated set of
+This part, 5.1 - Construction - sets dedicated

-- principal contractors to prepare health and safety co-ordination plans for construction projects costing $350,000 or more (as of July 2014 - before this the trigger was $250,000)
+- principal contractors to prepare health and safety co-ordination plans for construction projects costing $350,000 or more (Note: this document was developed for the 2007 Regulations - we expect WorkSafe will be updating this soon)

-- employers and self-employed people to prepare safe work method statements for high-risk construction work
+- employers and self-employed people to prepare safe work method statements [Guide pdf] for high-risk construction work (see Safe Work Method Statement template - pdf)

 - employees to hold a OHS induction training (commonly referred to as 'Red Card training') before undertaking construction work, and